 If you’re ready to burn fat, tone and tighten your body, and condition your cardiovascular system, look no further than these 7 best HIIT workouts!
-High intensity interval training, or HIIT is performed by completing high intensity exercise such as all-out sprints or bursts of activity to increase heart rate to a high level, followed by a period of rest.
+High-intensity interval training or HIIT is performed by completing high-intensity exercises such as all-out sprints or bursts of activity to increase heart rate to a high level, followed by a period of rest.

 Better yet, HIIT workouts are generally short.
 All of the HIIT workouts you find on this list are 30 minutes or less.
 Even if you’re short on time, if you can commit 30, 15, or even 10 minutes of your day to complete a workout, you can effectively contribute to fat loss, and fitness gains in your life today.

 Check out the list of fun HIIT workouts below to get started.
 Feel free to choose whichever fits the equipment you have available on hand or your workout preferences!

 Get a high-intensity cardiovascular workout when you perform this quick exercise on your in-home cycle bike.
 This workout includes 8, 20-second maximum intensity sprints or hill climbs, with 10 seconds of recovery in between each.
 Matt as he instructs you through a full warmup, workout, and cooldown.